YousifAhmedAli/MIMO-GP/README.md

 - **Synthesis scripts** for logic synthesis of RTL modules.
 - **PnR scripts** for backend implementation including floorplanning and placement.
 - **Output files** such as timing reports, area/power estimates, and netlists.
-- Organized by Tx and Rx submodules for modular verification and reuse.
+- Organized by Tx and Rx submodules.

 ---